 Jailing And Fining Chelsea Manning Constitutes Torture, Top U.N.
 Official Says

-A top United Nations official is accusing U.S. authorities of imposing a penalty that amounts to torture against former Army intelligence analyst Chelsea Manning, who is currently jailed in a federal facility after refusing to testify to a grand jury investigating Wikileaks founder Julian Assange.
+A top United Nations official is accusing U.S. authorities of imposing a penalty that amounts to torture against former Army intelligence analyst Chelsea Manning, who is currently jailed in a federal facility after refusing to testify to a grand jury investigating WikiLeaks founder Julian Assange.

 Earlier this year, a federal judge detained Manning and imposed on her daily fines after finding that she was in contempt of the court's order to testify.

-Nils Melzer, the U.N. special rapporteur on torture, said in a letter he made public this week that detaining Manning and fining her with the aim of coercing her to testify constitutes a kind of torture that runs afoul of U.S. international human rights obligations.
+Nils Melzer, the U.N. special rapporteur on torture, said in a letter that he made public this week that detaining Manning and fining her with the aim of coercing her to testify constitutes a kind of torture that runs afoul of U.S. international human rights obligations.

 Calling Manning's treatment a "deprivation of liberty," Melzer wrote that jailing and fining Manning fulfills "all the constitutive elements of torture, or other cruel, inhuman or degrading treatment or punishment.
 In my view, such measures do not fall under the 'lawful sanctions' exception" of the U.N.'s Convention Against Torture.

-President Obama, in the waning days of his presidency, commuted Manning's original 35-year sentence for leaking classified government documents to Wikileaks to the 7 years she had already served.
+President Barack Obama, in the waning days of his presidency, commuted Manning's original 35-year sentence for leaking classified government documents to WikiLeaks to the seven years she had already served.

-But in May, U.S. District Judge Anthony Trenga sent her back behind bars to a federal detention facility in Alexandria, Va., for refusing – a second time – to offer testimony to a grand jury impaneled to investigate Assange.
+But in May, U.S. District Judge Anthony Trenga sent her back behind bars to a federal detention facility in Alexandria, Va., for refusing for a second time to offer testimony to a grand jury impaneled to investigate Assange.

 Melzer noted in his letter to American authorities that Manning spent time in solitary confinement following her 2010 arrest.
-At the time the secret military files were exposed she went by the name Bradley Manning.
+At the time that the secret military files were exposed, she went by the name Bradley Manning.

 The terms of Manning's current detention are all the more alarming, Melzer wrote, given her previous ill treatment in prison.